riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

 However, it doesn’t provide any of these methods.
 In essence, `BaseHTTPRequestHandler` is designed to follow inheritance.
 Users are meant to define those interfaces in its child class, such as `SimpleHTTPRequestHandler`.

 `SimpleHTTPRequestHandler` is also a HTTP request handler and intends to handle GET and HEAD request types with a simple rule.
-So it is a good choice to make `SimpleHTTPRequestHandler` extend from `BaseHTTPRequestHandler`, like the following:
+So it is a good choice to make `SimpleHTTPRequestHandler` extend from `BaseHTTPRequestHandler`:

 ```python
 class SimpleHTTPRequestHandler(BaseHTTPRequestHandler):